Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Neutrino decay to scalar component

 The probability

 can calculate the difference in the total probability from unity.
 From KamLAND \cite{KamLAND}, SNO\cite{SNO}, and SK\cite{Super-Kamiokande} experiments, it is accepted that the mixing between various eigenstates of neutrinos is the most significant reason for the solar neutrino problem.
 However, all the probabilities above suffer explicitly from damping/enhancing factors denoting an extra deficit in the number of neutrinos on the Earth.
-This deficit can be considered as a result of a phenomenon called neutrino decay.
+This deficit can be considered a result of a phenomenon called neutrino decay.
 The subscript $X$ refers to the particle corresponding to the dark energy scalar boson to which neutrinos can decay through the non-standard conformal coupling.
 As in Ref.\cite{MohseniSadjadi-Anari1}, such an NSI might modify the neutrino and scalar field density continuity equations, which results in a possible alleviation of the coincidence problem and explains the ignition of the present acceleration of the Universe in the non-relativistic era of mass varying neutrinos (at redshift $z \sim 10$) \cite{Fardon}.

 As a particular case of interest, suppose that only the lightest neutrino mass eigenstate, $\nu_1$, is stable during neutrino propagation, i.e., $\mathcal{D}_{1} = 1$, and the other two mass states, $\nu_2$ and $\nu_3$, are coupled to the scalar field.
-The transition probability of the $\nu_e \rightarrow \phi$-scalar field is therefore given by
+The decay probability of the $\nu_e \rightarrow \phi$-scalar field is therefore given by

 In such a case, WEP is violated ($\beta_1 = 0$, whereas $\beta_2,\beta_3 \ne 0$).
-In dense regions where the scalar field is highly screened, WEP violation may not be detected by local gravitational tests, but there is always the possibility that WEP is violated at the large scales in the chameleon screening model \cite{Waterhouse,Khoury-Weltman,Burrage}.
-Furthermore, for small $\theta_{13}^M$, the contribution of $\nu_3$-$\phi$ coupling will disappear, i.e., we have
+In dense regions where the scalar field is highly screened, WEP violation may not be detected by local gravitational tests, but there is always the possibility that violation happens at the large scales in the Chameleon screening model \cite{Waterhouse,Khoury-Weltman,Burrage}.
+Furthermore, for vanishing smallest leptonic mixing angle $\theta_{13}^M$, the contribution of $\nu_3$-$\phi$ coupling will disappear, i.e., we have

 which increases when $\mathcal{D}_2$-factor declines.
 Experimental constraints on invisible neutrino decay come mainly from the solar and reactor neutrino experiments.
 A study has been done to look for non-radiative neutrino decay.
-The strongest constraint on the lifetime of $\nu_2$ is $\tau_2/m_2 > 1.04 \times 10^{-3}$ sec./eV \cite{SNO-Neut.Decay}.
+The strongest constraint on the lifetime of $\nu_2$ is $\tau_2/m_2 > 1.92 \times 10^{-3}$ sec./eV \cite{SNO-Neut.Decay}.